rosskantor/Capstone1/README.md

 * Be a better programmer
 * Experience with data sets and regression modeling prior would help.
 * Predicting negatives is important too
+* Include fixed business costs

+Future Work

+* The same data set would be interesting with time components built in (i.e how long loans last in the pipeline before terminating)

 References: